-Proof: Considering an arbitrary deterministic algorithm that makes q < n/2 queries and accepts all inputs in MAJ, we shall show that this algorithm also accepts the all-zero string, which is 0.5-far from MAJ.
-Denoting this algorithm by A, consider the (unique) execution of A in which all queries of A are answered by zero, and denote the set of queried locations by Q. We now consider two different n-bit long strings that are consistent with these answers.
-The first string, denoted x, is defined such that $x_j = 1$ if and only if $j \notin Q$ , and the second string is $z = 0^n$ .
-Note that $x \in MAJ$ (since wt(x) = n - q > n/2), which mandates A(x) = 1.
-It follows that A(z) = 1, since A behaves identically on x and z, whereas z is 0.5-far from MAJ.
-Hence, any deterministic that makes q < n/2 queries fails to distinguish between inputs in MAJ and inputs that are 0.5-far from MAJ.
+Proof: Fixing an arbitrary deterministic algorithm A that makes q < n/2 queries, we shall show that if A accepts each input in MAJ, then it also accepts the all-zero string, which is 0.5-far from MAJ.
+It will follow that A fails to distinguish between some inputs in MAJ and some inputs that are 0.5-far from MAJ.

+Relying on the hypothesis that A is deterministic, we consider the unique execution of A in which all queries of A are answered with zero, and denote the set of queried locations by Q. We now consider two different n-bit long strings that are consistent with these answers.
+The first string, denoted x, is defined such that $x_j = 1$ if and only if $j \notin Q$, and the second string is $z = 0^n$.
+Note that $x \in MAJ$ (since wt(x) = n - q > n/2), whereas z is 0.5-far from MAJ.
+However, A behaves identically on x and z, since in both cases it obtains the answer 0 to each of its queries, which means that A(x) = 1 if and only if A(z) = 1.
+Hence, A either errs on x (which is in MAJ) or errs on z (which is 0.5-far from MAJ).
+The proposition follows.